ⓘ Dr. Michael Birau is now seeing patients on Friday afternoons in our Forney clinic. Book an appointment today by calling 972-288-7441

 Texas Foot & Ankle Specialists, PLLC

-Podiatry located in Mesquite, TX, Rockwall, TX, Wylie, TX, Forney, TX & Kaufman, TX
+Podiatry located in Mesquite, TX, Wylie, TX, Forney, TX & Kaufman, TX

 Do you regularly experience pain in the ball of your foot?
 Does it always feel as though a pebble or small stone is inside your shoe?
 If you answered yes to either of these questions, neuromas may be to blame.
-At Texas Foot & Ankle Specialists, PLLC, with locations in Mesquite, Rockwall, Wylie, Forney, and Kaufman, Texas, the team specializes in the diagnosis and treatment of neuromas.
+At Texas Foot & Ankle Specialists, PLLC, with locations in Mesquite, Wylie, Forney, and Kaufman, Texas, the team specializes in the diagnosis and treatment of neuromas.
 To request your appointment, call the office nearest you or click the online booking tool today.

 Neuromas Q & A